Easy Korean Beef

 How to Make Korean Beef

 Brown the beef: Start by browning your ground meat in a skillet over medium high heat.
 Break it up with a spatula while it cooks.

 Mince garlic and ginger: While the ground beef is browning, mince some fresh garlic and ginger.
 And when I say “some”, I actually mean “quite a bit”.
 I’m very fond of both these ingredients, and tend to use more than most people.
 Garlic and ginger make me happy, and that’s all I really care about!

 Add the garlic and ginger to the browning beef and let it get softened and fragrant.

-Then grab a small bowl and create an easy, flavorful sauce with soy sauce, chili garlic sauce, sesame oil, and brown sugar.
-Stir it into the beef mixture and let it mingle over the heat for a couple minutes.
+Add to ground meat: Stir it into the beef mixture and let it mingle over the heat for a couple minutes.

-What goes with Korean beef?
+What Goes with Korean Beef?

 Serve Korean ground beef over hot rice or tucked inside chilled, crisp lettuce wraps.
 Offer sliced green onions, fresh chopped cilantro, and toasted sesame seeds for scattering over the top.

 And for me, I can’t be without pickled red onions with this dish.
 They’re the perfect tangy contrast, not to mention a beautiful addition of color.